AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 */
 ```

-In this axiomatic definition, our function do not have a body.
+In this axiomatic definition, our function has no body.
 Its behavior is
 only defined by the axioms we have stated about it.

-A small subtlety is that we must take care about the fact that if some axioms
+A small subtlety that we must take care of is the fact that if some axioms
 state properties about the content of some pointed memory cells, we have to
 specify considered memory blocks using the `reads` notation in the declaration.
 If we omit such a specification, the predicate or function will be considered
 to be stated about the received pointers and not about pointer memory blocks.
 So, if the code modifies the content of an array for which we had proven that
-the predicate or function give some result, this result will not be considered
+the predicate or function gives some result, this result will not be considered
 to be potentially different.

 If, for example, we want to define that an array only contains 0s, we have to